EpicGames/PixelStreamingInfrastructure/Frontend/Docs/Settings Panel.md

-# Front End Setting Panel
+# Frontend Setting Panel

-With the new Pixel Streaming Front End, we've created a settings panel that allows you to adjust and change settings of your stream on the fly.
+The Pixel Streaming frontend contains a settings panel that allows you to configure your Pixel Streaming user experience as needed - whether that be toggling features or connecting to different signalling servers.

-This page will be updated with new features and commands available.
+This page will be updated with new features and commands as they become available.

 ## Settings